MuhammadAliffandy/MuhammadAliffandy/README.md

 <h1 align="center">Hi 👋, I'm Muhammad Aliffandy</h1>
-<h3 align="center">I'm Flutter , Java Script , and Fullstack Web Developer.
+<h3 align="center">I'm Fullstack AI Engineer.
 I ever work in mini company to build some app with Flutter Framework and many project build with Javascript Algorihtm if this is a Web Apps.</h3>

 - 🌱 I’m currently learning **JS Tech & Flutter Mobile Tech**